Teacher Dialect perceptions

 York Dialect Project 2023-24

 As part of Prof Sali Tagliamonte's project Wait What?!
-I recorded forty-two 16-27 year olds who grew up in York to add to the ongoing York Dialect Corpora.
-This involved working with Fulford School and making a new partnership with York College.
+I recorded sociolinguistic interviews with forty-two 16-27 year olds who grew up in York, contributing to the ongoing York Dialect Corpora.
+This involved working with Fulford School and creating a new partnership with York College.

 York English Language Toolkit CBD